tfluhr/test-project/docs/chapters/online-workflow.md

 - There is another heading error in the file.
 Change `**Introduction to Probability Standard**` in line 19 to `## Introduction to Probability Standard` so that it represents a "Heading 2", or section heading.
 - Scroll down to the bottom of the page and click on the "Commit changes" button to save these changes to your textbook

+This completes the tutorial.
+The tutorial **only** covers setting up your workspace and adding your own content.
+To create a new project for the real world, you can repeat these steps then read the documentation on formatting, metadata, and customizations.